ctz/ctz.github.com/_posts/2013-09-09-stls-tls-profile.md

 This leaves use with a single ciphersuite which meets our needs: `TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256`.

 # A note about ECDSA
 ECDSA signatures require a high quality entropy source.
-The failure mode if this source is predictable is dire: all or part of the private key is leaked (depending on predictability of the failure).
+The failure mode is dire: the private key is leaked if two signatures reuse the same entropy, or one signature has an attacker-predictable <i>k</i> value, or many signatures with partially attacker-predictable <i>k</i> values.
 This is a particularly sharp edge of ECDSA (and DSA, for that matter).

 Fortunately, [RFC6979][] provides an alternate entropy source by reuseing the entropy already (necessarily) present in the private key material.
 Therefore: all sTLS implementations must use an RFC6979-compliant ECDSA implementation.

 [RFC6979]: http://tools.ietf.org/html/rfc6979

-# EC curves
+# EC curve selection

+# Forward secrecy in practice

+#